The Training Program in Child and Adolescent Psychiatry

 Since 1964, the Cambridge Hospital (now Cambridge Health Alliance, or CHA) has provided a model of innovative community-oriented healthcare in which trainees from all psychiatric disciplines have developed their skills.
 The CHA mission is to improve the health of the Massachusetts communities we serve.
 As a safety-net healthcare system, CHA has been on the cutting edge of healthcare reform, and has received national recognition for its innovative work.
 In 1988, the Victims of Violence Program at CHA received the Gold Award from the American Psychiatric Association for innovative hospital and community service.
 In 1993, CHA was honored with the Foster G. McGraw Prize for service to the community; in 2001, CHA received three Safety Net awards for Open Access Patient Scheduling, Domestic Violence Programming, and Cultural and Linguistic Competency.
 In 2001, the Robert Wood Johnson Foundation selected CHA as one of seven healthcare systems for a “Pursuing Perfection” grant to transform healthcare delivery.
 In 2003, CHA was again honored with APA’s Gold Award, this time for its innovative work in providing a restraint-free environment on its child inpatient psychiatric unit.
 In 2007, the National Association of Public Hospitals and Health Systems presented the Chair Award to CHA for its integrated medical student clerkship program.
 And in 2009, CHA was selected as a national best practice site for team development by the Commonwealth Fund Safety Net Medical Home transformation initiative.

-As part of its 2015 strategic planning process, CHA is poised to become an Accountable Care Organization.
+As part of its 2015-16 strategic planning process, CHA is poised to become an Accountable Care Organization.
 This “medical home” model would involve CHA receiving global insurance payments from private, state and federal insurers in exchange for providing integrated care to a community of patients.
 To this end, CHA developed an affiliation with the Beth Israel Deaconess Care Organization (BIDCO) in 2014.
-The integrated care model for adult patients is underway, and the model for child/adolescent integrated care is being rolled out this year, with services already in place at several pediatric clinics.
+The integrated care model for adult patients is underway, and the model for child/adolescent integrated care is being rolled out, with services already in place at several pediatric clinics.
 This model will enhance our ability to focus on preventative care and well as treatment, and offer earlier interventions for the children and families we serve.

 CHA Training in Child Psychiatry

 Training and education are key elements of CHA’s mission.
-The CHA child psychiatry fellowship training program has its roots in psychodynamic and psychoanalytic therapies, cultural competence and community based care.
+The CHA child psychiatry fellowship training program has its roots in psychodynamic and psychoanalytic therapies, and public sector, multicultural community based care.
 While continuing to nurture this tradition, the program also trains fellows in other evidence-based treatment modalities in the service of a comprehensive biopsychosocial model.
 Our values include training highly ethical, independent and responsible physicians who will give excellent psychiatric care to children and families using an integrative approach to child psychiatry that fits the needs of individual patients and their families.